shady236/FOTA-Graduation-Project/README.md

 # FOTA Graduation Project

-In this project, MCU is able to update its application code wirelessly through the internet
+In this project, MCU is able to update its application code wirelessly through the internet.
+ - OEM uploads its update to a server
+ - FOTA ECU checks periodically if there's any updates at the server for any ECU
+ - When update is available at the server, FOTA ECU will receive and forward it to the suitable ECU through CAN bus

 # Hardware Connection
 Figure below shows the hardware connection: